craine-io/safetypin-cloud/docs/project-todos.md

 1. Fix TypeScript typing issues in repositories to make tests pass
 2. Complete test coverage for all repositories using the TDD approach
 3. Create authentication services that utilize repositories (User Service, Auth Service, SSO Service, MFA Service)
-4. Define and implement API endpoints for core functionality
+4. ✅ Define and implement API endpoints for core functionality (servers and transfers)
+5. Implement server and transfer service layer
-5. Implement initial cloud integration service for AWS
+6. Implement initial cloud integration service for AWS
-6. Run final tests and create the v0.1.0-alpha.1 release using the release automation script
+7. Run final tests and create the v0.1.0-alpha.1 release using the release automation script

 **Future milestones (v0.1.0-alpha.2 and beyond):**